The Appraisal Waiver: What Home Buyers Should Know

-Lenders rely on in-person appraisals to protect themselves: They want to make sure they are not lending more money than what a home is worth.
+Lenders rely on in-person appraisals to protect themselves.
+They want to make sure they aren’t lending more money than what a home is worth.
 If they do lend too much money, they could face a bigger financial loss should buyers default on their loans.

 Sometimes lenders determine that an in-person appraisal is not needed.
 This might happen when a home was recently appraised.
 Say buyers purchased a home last year but need to sell it today.
 Lenders might waive a new in-person appraisal because the home’s market value was calculated so recently.